Visions and Values

 Year 6 – Tolerance

-These work together with our over-arching values of Love, Respect and Caring and Sharing.
+These work together with our over-arching values of Love, Respect, Resilience, Caring and Sharing.

 'Be the best that you can be!'